5 Change Management Best Practices to Learn from Big Companies

 How Long Does the Change Management Process Take?

 The change process can take anywhere from a couple of weeks to a couple of years to implement.
-The scope of the transition and the organization’s size significantly affect how long the process takes.
+The scope of the transition, including the integration of new systems, and the organization’s size significantly affect how long the process takes.
 The bigger the organization, the more complex the change process.
+It is also crucial to communicate the personal impacts of these changes to employees effectively.

 Don’t know if your change management strategies worked for your current business model?
 Here are a couple of examples that are a clear sign the transition was successful: